AkshayaAdabala/APPOINTMENT-SCHEDULER-USING-ALEXA/README.md

 ## Author

-The Hospital Appointment Scheduler using Alexa skill was developed by :
+The Appointment Scheduler using Alexa skill was developed by :
 -
 - Repository :